 Moreover, this asana is a well-known technique used to detoxify the body and cleanse the mind and gut.
 Regular practice of Kapalbhati Pranayama is prescribed for every individual to maintain proper body functionalities.
 This process helps calm the mind and creates a sense of relief in the body.

-This pranayama poses several other problems, such as stress, restlessness, dull skin, and digestion issues.
+This pranayama poses several other problems, such as stress, restlessness, dull skin, and digestive issues.
 Here’s everything you need to know about Kapalbhati and how to conduct the steps correctly.

 What Is Kapalbhati Pranayama?